 💭Substituting Oat Flour in Recipes

-- When replacing oat flour for regular flour in recipes go by weight not volume.
+When replacing oat flour with regular flour in recipes go by weight not volume.
 A small kitchen scale is helpful.

 🍞Recipes Using Oat Flour